 What is Travel Insurance?

 In most cases, travel insurance works the same way as auto insurance or pet insurance.
 After you’ve suffered a loss, file a claim and the insurance provider reimburses you after reviewing it.
-Travel insurance usually only covers unforeseeable expenses, like a sudden illness or death in your family that causes you to cancel your trip.
+Travel insurance usually only covers unforeseeable expenses, like a sudden illness or death in your family that causes you to resort to trip cancellation.
 It does not cover unexpected expenses for things that you could have easily seen coming.

 When Travel Insurance Might Be Worth It